An Invitation for American Muslims

 Thus, how do people of good will work together in spite of our deepest theological and political differences?
 By showing hospitality to the hardest questions on the table between us, and making sure all persons are listened to well.

-We, the undersigned, are a biblically rooted people.
-And we desire no more freedom to speak what we believe than the freedom we first honor for Muslims to speak what they believe.
+I am biblically rooted.
+And I desire no more freedom to speak what I believe than the freedom I first honor for Muslims to speak what they believe.

-We have posed an important question.
-Please pose us your most important questions, and they will be the starting point.
+I have posed an important question.
+Please pose me your most important questions, and they will be the starting point.
 Let’s talk.